Developing Your Core Competency in:

 One-on-One mentoring or specialized programming to meet your individual needs is available.
 Consider the following offered through GradPathways and other on and off campus units.

-Diversity Officers Steve Lee (STEM) and Josephine Moreno (Humanities, Arts, Social Sciences) offer workshops, provide academic support, are committed to diversity graduate student success, and overall contribute to a welcoming and supportive campus culture for a diverse graduate student population.
+Diversity Officers Devin Horton (STEM) and Josephine Moreno (Humanities, Arts, Social Sciences) offer workshops, provide academic support, and are committed to diversity graduate student success, and overall contribute to a welcoming and supportive campus culture for a diverse graduate student population.

 Meet with a Professional Development Specialist

-Teresa Dillinger and Lynne Arcangel both develop and coordinate professional workshops, classes, and activities to help ensure the success of graduate students and postdoctoral scholars.
+GradPathways Director Teresa Dillinger, Assistant Director David Blancha, and Coordinator Lynne Arcangel all develop and coordinate professional workshops, classes, and activities to help ensure the success of graduate students and postdoctoral scholars.
 They are also available to consult with graduate students and postdoctoral scholars seeking information about professional development opportunities and provide assistance in creating Individual Development Plans.

 Continued Meetings With Your Major Professor or Principal Investigator